4-Nominal shear strength and bearing- tear out made simple.

 For the case of Ca, it is equal to 0.75 if the connection is bigger than 38″.
 Ca is equal to 0.90 if the connection is =38″.
 For the case of Cb, it is equal to 1 if the threaded part is excluded or the shear line does not pass by the bolt’s thread.
 It is equal to 0.80 if the threaded is included, which means that the shear plane cuts the threaded portion of bolts.

-Let us refer back to the equation, the shear If Fult=120 ksi. while the shear factor 0.625*ca=0.90 if the connection is >38″, cb=1 for threaded portion is excluded, the multiplication will give =120*0.625*0.9*1=67.50 KSI.
+Let us refer back to the equation: the shear if Fult = 120 ksi. while the shear factor 0.625*ca=0.90 if the connection is >38″, cb=1 for threaded portion is excluded, the multiplication will give =120*0.625*0.9*1=67.50 KSI.

-But if we consider the threaded is included, multiply again by 0.80=67.5*0.80=54 ksi.
+However, if we consider the threaded inclusion, we multiply again by 0.80, resulting in 67.5 × 0.80 = 54 ksi.

 Nominal shear strength value and tensile strength value for bolts.